All your problems can be solved by NOT doing one thing.

-You have to connect your OBD2 Bluetooth device to your phone BEFORE you do anything else.
+You must do the Bluetooth pairing between your OBD2 Bluetooth device and your phone BEFORE you open the Android app.

 If your OBD2 dongle is not connected/paired with your phone your App will probably not “see” it and if it does “see” it, it will probably not connect to it.

 Your must pair the Bluetooth device with your android device first.

 To connect your OBD2 Bluetooth device to your phone.

 Insert dongle into the OBD2 socket on the car.